 Green Tier was the first program of its kind in the country and serves as a model for others.
-It is based on recommendations from an advisory committee representing a wide array of business sectors, industry councils, municipalities and environmental organizations.
+It is based on recommendations from an advisory committee representing a wide array of business sectors, industry councils, municipalities, academia and environmental organizations.

-Governor Jim Doyle signed the original Green Tier legislation on April 16, 2004.
-It was set-up as a five-year pilot program with a sunset date of July 2009.
+Gov. Jim Doyle signed the original Green Tier legislation on April 16, 2004.
+Green Tier was initially set-up as a five-year pilot program with a sunset date of July 2009.

 - Repeal sunset dates to make Green Tier a permanent program.

 - Update elements of the statute to make administering the law more efficient and clear.

 - Improve and expand the law's ability to improve both environmental and business results.

 Due in part to strong bi-partisan support, Gov. Jim Doyle signed the re-authorization legislation on July 8, 2009, establishing Green Tier as a permanent program within the DNR.